-Down the block in the cozy hamlet of Big Horn, you'll find the Bozeman Stable Grillroom & Saloon, formerly the Last Chance Saloon, so named as it sits at the base of one of the most notorious mountain roads in the Bighorns.
-The Last Chance was a beloved hideaway of author Ernest Hemingway (he called it a "clean, well-lighted place"), while today the Bozeman Stable dishes Papa-inspired cocktails, and classics like the Little Goose Canyon mussels.
+Down the block in the cozy hamlet of Big Horn, you'll find the Just LeDoux it Steak Out & Saloon, formerly the Last Chance Saloon, so named as it sits at the base of one of the most notorious mountain roads in the Bighorns.
+The Last Chance was a beloved hideaway of author Ernest Hemingway (he called it a "clean, well-lighted place"), while today the Bozeman Stable dishes Papa-inspired cocktails, and classics like the Little Goose Canvon mussels.
 Yes, Wyoming remains landlocked (as far as we know), but it is fun to imagine a clear mountain stream overflowing with mischievous oceanic mollusks.